jon-mil-92/DisplayHotKeys/README.md

 * All hot key slots can be reset by clicking on the "Clear All Slots" button.

 * The application will be minimized to the system tray when the "Minimize To Tray" button is pressed.
-To restore the application, either double click the system tray icon, or right click the system tray icon and select "Restore".
+To restore the application, click the system tray icon and select "Restore".

 * To exit the application, click on the "Exit App" button.
 You can also exit the application from the system tray by clicking on the system tray icon and selecting "Exit".